Singulink/Singulink.WPF.Data.MethodBinding/README.md

 [![View nuget packages](https://img.shields.io/nuget/v/Singulink.WPF.Data.MethodBinding.svg)](https://www.nuget.org/packages/Singulink.WPF.Data.MethodBinding/)
 [![Build](https://github.com/Singulink/Singulink.WPF.Data.MethodBinding/workflows/build/badge.svg)](https://github.com/Singulink/Singulink.WPF.Data.MethodBinding/actions?query=workflow%3A%22build%22)

-MethodBinding provides the ability to bind methods directly to events.
+**MethodBinding** provides the ability to bind events directly to methods.
 It supports a full range of parameter passing scenarios including constants, bindings, event sender and event argument values.

 Features:
 - No restrictions on the method signature.
 - Event sender or the event args can be passed as an argument.
 - Method target is resolved with full PropertyPath binding support.
-- Method arguments can be provided by bindings or other common extensions (i.e. StaticResource or x:Static).
+- Method arguments can be provided by bindings or other common extensions (i.e. `StaticResource` or `x:Static`).
 - Methods are matched by argument types if more than one method with the same name exists.
-- Method arguments passed as XAML strings are converted to the required method parameter type, so you don't have to use extensions / static resources or bloat the XAML by defining the method binding in element syntax instead of attribute syntax just to pass in an int or double.
+- Method arguments passed as XAML strings are converted to the required method parameter types, so you don't have to use extensions / static resources or bloat the XAML by defining the method binding in element syntax instead of attribute syntax just to pass in an int or double.

 ### About Singulink